bkessler-splunk/trello2status/README.md

 [ALL] Still ironing out some token logic due to splunk bug.
 If a token is not resolving, toggle it between Status and Meeting Notes and back, usually fixes it

-[HTML]Email will be sent, so be connected to company network for SMTP to function
+[HTML] Email will be sent, so be connected to company network for SMTP to function

+[HTML] Uses labels as Business Goals, and list as status.
+Must have both defined.

+[HTML] Lists: Items to Bring Up, In Progress, Holding, Blocked and Complete will trigger sorting.
+All others will go to bottom.

+[HTML] Lables: Concerns and Observations, Actions Items, and Meeting, will trigger sorting.
+All others will go to above.

 |gettrello